Process

 Conceptualization & Creation-

-To mold, we evaluate then prepare the original piece to be molded.
-We define the type of mold needed then go to work and make anbook mold or art mold depending on the piece.
+To Mould, we evaluate then prepare the original piece.
+We define the type of mould needed, then go to work to make a book or art mould depending on the project.

-A mold is typically a two part encapsulation of an object that is then separated allowing the original object to be removed leaving an exact negative replica of the original object.
-Mold making is an art in and of itself.
-The techniques required to take a unique object, capture all of its detail, & produce a functional mold capable of producing hundreds or even thousands of patterns requires years of practice.
+A typical mould is a two part encapsulation of an object that is then separated.
+This the original object to be removed leaving an exact negative replica of the original object.
+Mould making is an art in & of itself.
+The techniques required to take a unique object, capture all of its detail, & produce a functional mould capable of producing hundreds or even thousands of patterns takes years of practice to master.

-Once the mold is complete it's time to pour or inject the first pattern.
+Once the mould is complete it's time to pour or inject the first pattern.
 This is done by heating microcrystalline wax to 180° +.
-Once the wax has reached temp, hot wax is poured into the mold to produce a pattern.
-Once the pattern is cooled, the mold can be pulled apart producing an exact replica of the original object.
-The pattern is then tooled small hand tools & wax filler to fill any imperfections.
+Once the wax has reached temp, hot wax is poured into the mould to produce a pattern.
+Once the pattern is cooled, the mould can be pulled apart producing an exact replica of the original object.
+The pattern is then tooled with small hand tools & wax filler to fill any imperfections.

 Cup & Sprue-

-This is the part where things start getting interesting.
-Now that a pattern of the original piece is on the table, it's time to begin the process of creating a structure that the piece can be attached to, and eventually transformed into metal.
-The structure is created using dimensional microcrystalline wax stock called sprue.
-The sprue is attached to a cup that forms the base of the structure.
+This is the part where things get interesting.
+Now that a pattern or patterns of the original are on the table, it's time to begin the process of attaching to a cup & sprue structure.
+The cup & sprue structure is created using dimensional microcrystalline wax stock called sprue.
+The sprue is attached to a wax cup that forms the base of the structure.
 A vertical & horizontally supported sprue structure is then created to sufficiently support & space the patterns.
 The patterns are then attached to the sprue.
 The structure will allow bronze to be poured into the cup, flow into the sprues, then into the patterns, creating an exact replica of the original molded piece.

 Slurry-